 Switzerland

-Digital advertisement created by FCB, Switzerland for Zurich, within the category: Finance.
+Ambient advertisement created by Havas, Switzerland for SPCA, within the category: Public Interest, NGO.

-Film advertisement created by Publicis, Switzerland for Kindertraum.ch, within the category: House, Garden.
+Digital advertisement created by thjnk, Switzerland for Pro Infirmis, within the category: Public Interest, NGO.

-Film advertisement created by Jung von Matt, Switzerland for Pro Infirmis, within the category: Public Interest, NGO.
+Film advertisement created by Ruf Lanz, Switzerland for Pro Audito, within the category: Public Interest, NGO.

 The right pose, the right make-up, the right filter: Instagram influencers know lots of tricks to create the "perfect" selfie.
 Often, the results are far from reality – and lead followers to strive for unrealistic beauty standards.
 This "Makeup Tutorial" by Swiss mountain resort Davos Klosters has a different message: Nature is the best influencer.
 And the most natural make-up is no make-up.
 This is why Davos Klosters invites the viewers for a run in the mountains.
 Because instead of expensive beauty products, sweat and fresh air do the best job at making you look natural – and feel amazing.
 Digital advertisement created by Bandara, Switzerland for Davos Klosters, within the category: Hospitality, Tourism.